meltingice/nano-grpc/README.md

 This server supports communication with the Nano node via the experimental IPC RPC or via the HTTP RPC.

+**This is a work in progress.
+Not all of the RPC methods are implemented yet.**

 ## Installation

 nano-grpc can be installed from npm: